uchicago-dsi/poultry-cafos/README.md

 ## Method 2: Filtering Microsoft's predictions directly

 ### Step 1: Download Microsoft's predictions directly
 Download the [US poultry barn predictions](https://researchlabwuopendata.blob.core.windows.net/poultry-cafo/full-usa-3-13-2021_filtered_deduplicated.gpkg) by Microsoft.
+Put the data into the `../data` folder.
 Scroll to the bottom for Microsoft's README on their specific methods

 ### Step 2: Run the notebook that create North Carolina predictions